-During the Rome Meetings, various participants raised the issue of whether property in manufacture, transport or pre-launch stages should be considered space property, and considered the relative benefits thereof in the context of asset-based financing, recognising that such characterisation may conflict with applicable domestic laws relating to security interests.
-Further discussion took place regarding whether the inclusion of permits, licences, approvals and authorisations issued by national or intergovernmental bodies in the definition of "space property" should be subject to an optional (opt-out) provision.
+3 During the Seal Beach and Rome Meetings, various participants raised the issue of whether property in manufacture, transport or pre-launch stages should be considered space property, and considered the relative benefits thereof in the context of asset-based financing, recognising that such characterisation may conflict with applicable domestic laws relating to security interests.
+Further discussion took place regarding whether permits, licences, approvals and authorisations issued by national or intergovernmental bodies should be defined in the preliminary draft Protocol as "associated rights" or alternatively be included in the definition of "space property" and be subject to an optional (opt-out) provision.
 It was also suggested that intellectual property rights, which may be integral to the beneficial use of the space property, would be otherwise adequately addressed by existing international and domestic law.
 Also, intangible property rights relating to the ability to command and control orbiting space property were recognised as important to the effective exercise of remedies of constructive repossession.
 However, discussion took place as to the appropriateness of such a broad and comprehensive definition of space property.
 An alternative approach suggested was the streamlining of the definitions and the broadening of provisions relating to remedies to facilitate the exercise by the creditor of appropriate remedies.
 In line with further suggestions in Rome, the definition of space property was broadened to include property on any celestial body.
+Participants at the Seal Beach Meetings raised the issue whether the definition of "space property" should apply to State-owned property intended to be commercially financed in whole or part.
+Several participants referred to the comment raised by cooperating States of the European Space Agency regarding the use of the term "space property" as opposed to the term "space object" used in the various United Nations treaties on outer space.
+The Space Working Group took the view that a distinction in terms was both appropriate and necessary for distinguishing the private commercial finance raison d'être of the preliminary draft Protocol from the public international law focus of the United Nations instruments.
+It was however agreed that for the purposes of the French-language version of the preliminary draft Protocol, the term "matériel d'équipement spatial" was preferable to "bien spatial".